amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

   - `layer_norm.py`: Defines the layer normalization.
   - `multi_head_self_attention.py`: Defines the multi-head self-attention mechanism.
   - `transformer_block.py`: Defines the transformer block.
+- `generate_outputs.py`: Script for generating text from a trained model.
+- `generate_tokens.py`: Script for generating raw token sequences from the dataset.
 - `config.py`: Contains the configuration classes for the model and training.
 - `trainer.py`: Contains the training loop and related functions.
 - `main.py`: Main script for training the model.